 You have to wear various types of components for braces treatment.
 The most common of them is elastics or rubber bands.
 Some rubber bands on braces are active that used to give extra pressure to your teeth, while some elastics are passive.

-Here we’ll discuss everything regarding rubber bands and you’ll get all answers to your questions.
+Here we’ll discuss everything regarding rubber bands for braces including types, purpose, uses, colors, how to put, and get answers to questions regarding it.

 What are the rubber bands for braces?